altuser6a/book_club/_RFCOMS/README.md

 ---
-title: Submitting a Request for Comment on Your Shit
 authors:
     - altuser6a
 category: guide
 ---

+# Submitting a Request for Comment on Your Shit

 *Todo*